Come see my front entry refresh with a new front door and a beautiful suburban farmhouse feel!

 For this week’s edition of The Best Of Worthing Court, let’s take a look back at my front entry from last year.
 But first, here’s what the original front door on this house looked like when we bought it.
-We had just started the house remodel and at this point, I had no idea that Pookie would be surprising me with a new door for my birthday the following year, so I snapped this photo just as I was getting ready to give the door a good cleaning.
+We had just started the house remodel and at this point, I had no idea that Pookie would be surprising me with a new door for my birthday the following year, so I snapped this photo just as I was getting ready to give the door a good and well needed cleaning.

 To me, farmhouse style doesn’t have to mean fussy or complicated or having a space filled to the brim with chotchkies.
 When it comes to outdoor spaces and landscaping, I much prefer tailored, clean, groomed lines.
 Thus, my choice of just a few planters flanking my front door.

 Matching shaped boxwoods in black urns with green and white ivy and polka dot plants are a classic.
-As summer progresses the ivy will trail down the sides and the polka dot plants will fill out and create an eye catching spot of brightness on our shady front porch.
+As summer progresses the lovely ivy will trail down the sides and the polka dot plants will fill out and create an eye catching spot of brightness on our shady front porch.

 Especially for spring, a diy seed packet wreath graces the front door.
 Wow – it was so fun and easy to make and most of the supplies came from the dollar store!
 Click HERE for the step by step tutorial.